Click Below to Jump to a Category

 Symptoms of ADDICTION and OVERDOSE

 Opioids are unrivaled when it comes to pain management, but many risks accompany them.
 These narcotic drugs can be habit-forming and may lead to physical and/or psychological dependence.
-These medications are indicated for moderate to moderately severe pain, or when the pain persists around the clock.
+These are medications for moderate to moderately severe pain, or when discomfort that persists around the clock.

 The compulsive use of opiates or any purpose outside the label’s instructions can constitute abuse.
 Most people don’t set out to become addicted to their medication.
 In fact, most people become “accidental addicts” after taking prescription medication for a legitimate condition.